emmaC11/F1-monza-token-system/README.md

 # **Features**

 ## Main Menu
-* When the application loads successfully, a main menu is displayed with a list of options that the user to select from.
+* When the application loads successfully, a main menu is displayed with a list of options that the user can select from.
 * The applications title has a pink colour to distinguish it from the menu options.
-* The menu options are displayed in a liit format with a number correspoding each action.
+* The menu options are displayed in a list format with a number correspoding to each action.
 * There is an input prompt that prompts the user to enter their selection from the menu.

 ![image](https://user-images.githubusercontent.com/83119583/192308716-930949a8-1487-4efe-b577-64b3bcfc28b5.png)

 ## View Users
-* Users can view other atteendees of the grand prix who are using this system.
+* Users can view other attendees of the grand prix who are using the F1 Monza token system.
 * Menu option '1' must be selected to open the view users dialog.
 * All users of the system are displayed, the information provided is: account number, first name, last name, seat number, overdraft status & token balance.
-* The column headings have a blue text colour to highlight that they are headings not user details.
+* The column headings have a blue text colour to highlight that they are headings, not user details.
-* The user must click the return button to return to the main menu screen
+* The user must click the return button to return to the main menu screen.

 > User Story: As a first time user, I want to view other attendees using the system.